Held hostage by Pilliga forest farm life- unlikely genesis for spacefaring homo sapiens.

 The “Coona” residents became excited to see the moon.
 No aliens, just a place devoid of atmosphere, people, farms, and school children.
 A peaceful place, but lifeless.

 Grumbling schoolchildren of the Pilliga looked up in the frosty dawn, scrambling out of bed so early the stars were still loitering.
-These children protested the injustice of travelling so far to school, and did not notice the twinkling ratbags of light of stars.
+These children protested the injustice of travelling so far to school, and did not notice the twinkling ratbags of starlight.
 Those were aeons distance away.
 The clock and a Vauxhaul Velox were much closer.
 And farm gates in the icy dawn.

 The heavenly bodies, these floating orbs, revolved in immense incomprehensible ellipses, twinkling cogs turning within a mammoth galactic gearbox, motion so vast and distant it was stationary, like a stationary engine in the shearing shed.